dashingsoft/pyarmor/docs/questions.rst

 If you are using command :ref:`pack`, make sure PyInstaller could pack the plain scripts directly and the final bundle works.

+If you are using the scripts obfuscated by :ref:`Restrict mode` 3 or more, try to use the default restrict mode.
+If low restrict mode works, check the scripts make sure they don't violate the restrict mode.

 The default option of pyarmor works for common cases, but for complex cases, you need understand the different options for each command.
 First list all available options of ``obfuscate`` by option ``-h``::